mr-php/mr-php.github.io/_posts/2008-10-04-search-forms-in-cakephp.md

 ---
 layout: post
 title: Search Forms in CakePHP
+excerpt: In this CakePHP tutorial I would like to show you how I handle search forms, while preserving pagination.
+The basic principal is to read the posted variables, and redirect the user to a page with the appropriate filters in the URL.
 tags: [cakephp]
 redirect_from:
 - /blog/search-forms-cakephp/
 - /code/search-forms-cakephp/
 - /code/search-forms-in-cakephp/
 ---
-In this CakePHP tutorial I would like to show you how I handle search forms, while preserving pagination.

-The basic principal is to read the posted variables, and redirect the user to a page with the appropriate filters in the URL.

 <!--break-->